wilSecord/cs160-final/README.md

 ### Itemized Goals

 - A method to tell the "degree of separation" between a given artist and a given state
-- A set of shortest paths from each artist to each state
+- Analysis of the graph formed by the degrees of separation and connection
+  - Specifically, shortest-path; graph connectedness; etc
+  - However, we will attempt to implement multiple algorithms in order to gain an accurate view of the music industry's overall connection
 - An interactive visualizer for our results

 ### Stretch Goals